-- Quantum Advisors is 50.8% owned by Mr. Dayal and the Management Team and 49.2% owned by HWIC Asia.
-HWIC Asia is ultimately promoted and wholly owned by Fairfax Financial Holdings Limited (“FFHL”).
+Ajit Dayal owns 50.8% stake in Quantum Advisors and the remaining 49.2% is owned by HWIC Asia.
+HWIC Asia is promoted and wholly owned by Fairfax Financial Holdings Limited (“FFHL”).
 FFHL is a financial services holding company which, through its subsidiaries, is engaged in property & casualty insurance and reinsurance and investment management activities.

-- They view equity investing as purchasing stakes in businesses, rather than merely investing in pieces of paper.
+- The firm views equity investing as purchasing stakes in businesses, rather than merely investing in pieces of paper.

 - However much they like a company, they avoid overpaying.

 - Prefer purchasing cash generating, low debt businesses

 - Like to partner with Managements who take care of the interests of minority-shareholders.

 - Stay away from periodic fads and fancies in the stock market, whether they be businesses, sectors or themes.

 The Quantum vision is to stay focused on the needs of our investors and be India’s most respected mutual fund house by adhering to traditional values of simplicity, transparency and integrity while continuing to deliver steady performance over the long term… the keyword to takeaway from this statement is the word respected.
 Not the largest in terms of AuM but the most respected, by doing what’s right for the investor and not deviating from our core investment philosophy.